frogologist/frogologist.github.io/collections/_kb/course-progress-tracking-totara.md

 #### SCORM 1.2

-[SCORM 1.2](https://scorm.com/scorm-explained/technical-scorm/run-time/run-time-reference/) does not provide any explicit mechanism to indicate (to the LMS) the learner’s progress as a percentage value, nor minutes remaining.
+[SCORM 1.2](https://scorm.com/scorm-explained/technical-scorm/run-time/run-time-reference/) does not provide any explicit mechanism to indicate (to the LMS) the learner's progress as a percentage value, nor minutes remaining.

 When learning content is packaged as one SCO, the LMS (such as Totara) receives the status of the SCO as a whole — it does not receive detailed information about the content or progress inside the SCO.
 At most, the LMS is aware whether a SCORM for a given learner is not started, in progress, or complete.

 #### What about SCORM Objectives?

-SCORM’s data model (CMI) includes learning objectives: `cmi.objectives`.
-It’s possible to set up a SCORM package so that each topic tracks to an objective.
+SCORM's data model (CMI) includes learning objectives: `cmi.objectives`.
+It's possible to set up a SCORM package so that each topic tracks to an objective.

 Totara could, theoretically, be made to calculate progress based on the number of objectives completed and the total number in the SCORM.
-There are a few reasons why it’s not a compelling solution:
+There are a few reasons why it's not a compelling solution:

 - `cmi.objectives` is not required for SCORM 1.2 compliance, so not all Learning Management Systems support it.
 You may prefer to create SCORM content that is widely supported, in case you decide to change your LMS software.
 On a side note, `cmi.objectives` is mandatory for SCORM 2004 compliance.
 - Totara supports `cmi.objectives` and offers an Objectives Report, but the report is only available to system administrators, not learners.